crweaver225/Portfolio-CW/content/posts/engineering/cpp-algorithms/index.md

 ---
 title: Algorithms in the C++ Standard Library
-seo_title: Algorithms in the C Standard Library
+seo_title: Algorithms in the C++ Standard Library
 summary:
 description:
-slug: Algorithms in the C Standard Library
+slug: Algorithms in the C++ Standard Library
 author: Christopher Weaver

 draft: false